Digging Deeper

 Community Impact

-• How might God be calling you to move from admiration of Jesus to full allegiance?
+• How might God be calling you to address unresolved anger in your relationships this week?

 Closing Thoughts